 I am a PhD student in Economics at the University of Chicago.

-My research lies at the intersection of macroeconomics and spatial economics, with a particular focus on the use of computational methods to study business cycles, income and wealth inequality, fiscal policy, and regional disparities in economic growth.
+My research lies at the intersection of macroeconomics, public finance and spatial economics, with a particular focus on the use of computational methods to study regional business cycles, income/wealth inequality and optimal fiscal policy.

 Before beginning my PhD, I earned an MSc in Economics from the University of Edinburgh, an MSc in Mathematical Modelling and Scientific Computing from the University of Oxford, and a BSc in Mathematics from the University of Warwick.
 Prior to graduate school, I worked as an economic consultant at Vivid Economics (now part of McKinsey & Company) and DotEcon.